andreeapupe/gl-be/README.md

 Project Overview
 ----------------

 This project is a RESTful API for managing company records, built using Node.js, Express, and PostgreSQL.
-The API allows users to create, retrieve, update, and validate company records based on specified requirements.
+The API allows users to create, retrieve, update, delete and validate company records based on specified requirements.

 Table of Contents
 -----------------